-2. Interpretation of the fence layout against a proposed house design to be reviewed by the DRP prior to installation including proposed surface finish.
+2. Interpretation of the fence layout against a proposed house design to be reviewed by the DRP prior to installation including proposed surface finish. adjoining house has not been built then a minimum dimension of 6m from the street edge to be used?

-3. All houses shown are indicative and meant to give an indication of fences relationship to house only.
-4. Screen fences shown are to be adapted to suit actual house
+All houses shown are indicative and meant to give an indication of fences relationship to house only.

-4. Screen fences shown are to be adapted to suit actual house to design, screen fences along open spaces can be replaced by the same type of 1m fence if required and vice versa.
+4. Screen fences shown are to be adapted to suit actual house design, screen fences along open spaces except Pardoa Boulevard can be replaced by the same type of 1m fence if required and vice versa'

-All gates to match adjoining fence design in height, materiality r and design.
+5. All gates to match adjoining fence design in height, materiality rule